GhostWriters/DockSTARTer/docs/basics/faq.md

 DOCKERCONFDIR=~/.config/appdata
 ```

-(Unless you have it set somewhere else on purpose).
+(You can choose anywhere to save configs, this example only shows the default location).

 Then run the following commands:

 ```bash
 ds -u